Crystal Chen Lee

 - Literacy and the Social and Emotional Well-Being of Marginalized Students

-- Doctoral: Literacy and English Language Arts Education (LELA)
+- Critical Literacy Practices and Teacher Education in English Language Arts

 Selected Scholarly Publications

 - Lee, C. C., Donovan, C.* & Mann, J.C.* (2023).
 The potential of community-based partnerships for English Language Arts pre-service teacher education.
 English Education.

 - Akin, S., Lee, C. C., & Knight-Manuel, M. (2023).
 Opening Pandora’s Box: A culturally relevant perspective on elementary teachers’ approaches to educating immigrant and refugee students in Turkey.
 European Journal of Teacher Education.
 Online First publication. https://doi.org/10.1080/02619768.2023.2181072